Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 Results of action taken at this stage shown below.

-Solution to Sudoku level 3 game 3 Stage 3: Another breakthrough by X wing of digit 7
+Solution to Medium Sudoku level 3 game 3 Stage 3: Another breakthrough by X wing of digit 7

 By Cycle (2,3) in R1C4, R2C4, R5C4 7 by reduction of 2 -- R5C6 2 by reduction.